Rodondi/dsc-phase-3-project/README.md

 From the classification models and feature analysis, several key insights and recommendations for SyriaTel emerge:

-1. **Customer Service Calls**: Customers with a high number of service calls (specifically 4, 5, or 6 calls) have a significantly higher churn rate.
+1. **Customer Service Calls**: Customers with a high number of service calls (more than 4 calls) have a significantly higher churn rate.
 The company should optimize customer service interactions and implement proactive strategies to address customer issues effectively.

 2. **International Plan**: Customers with international plans are more likely to churn.
 The company should assess the value and satisfaction of international plans and consider offering enhanced benefits to reduce churn.